0xPolygon/polygon-edge-docs/docs/additional-features/chainbridge/usecase-erc20-bridge.md

 ## Contracts

 Explaining with the own ERC20 contracts instead of the contract developed by ChainBridge for practical usecase.
-For burn/mint mode, ERC20 contract must have `mint` and `burn` methods in addition to the methods defined in ERC20 like this:
+For burn/mint mode, ERC20 contract must have `mint` and `burnFrom` methods in addition to the methods defined in ERC20 like this:

 ```sol
 pragma solidity ^0.8.14;